mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 In the previous verse we saw that the angel will not pardon transgressions.
 Most would agree that only YHWH can pardon transgressions.
 So who is this "angel"?
 Well, let's allow Scripture to tell us:

 {% include verse.html
 text="There **the angel of YHWH** appeared to him in a flame of fire out of a bush; he looked, and the bush was blazing, yet it was not consumed.
 Then Moses said, “I must turn aside and look at this great sight and see why the bush is not burned up.” <strong>When YHWH saw that he had turned aside to see</strong>, God called to him out of the bush, “Moses, Moses!”
-And he said, “Here I am.”" verse="Exodus 3:2-4"
-%}

-{% include verse.html
-text="Go and assemble the elders of Israel and say to them, ‘**YHWH, the God of your ancestors, the God of Abraham, Isaac, and Jacob, has appeared to me**, saying: I have given heed to you and to what has been done to you in Egypt." verse="Exodus 3:16"
+And he said, “Here I am.” [...]
+Go and assemble the elders of Israel and say to them, ‘<strong>YHWH, the God of your ancestors, the God of Abraham, Isaac, and Jacob, has appeared to me</strong>, saying: I have given heed to you and to what has been done to you in Egypt." verse="Exodus 3:2-4,16"
 %}

 ---